annalise-dawson/annalise-dawson.github.io/README.md

-# My First Blog 🌱
+# My First App 🌱
-This is my very first web project built using HTML and CSS during my time at Dev Academy.
+This is my very first web app built using HTML and CSS during my time at Dev Academy.
 It’s a simple personal blog that reflects the early stages of my journey into web development.

 # 📖 About
 This project was created as part of the Foundations phase at Dev Academy.
 The goal was to practice writing HTML and applying basic CSS to structure and style a webpage.